weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Recap

 Well done!
 You have:
-- Created your own cloud-based vector database with Weaviate
+- Created a Serverless Weaviate sandbox instance on Weaviate Cloud
-- Populated it with data objects using an inference API
+- Defined a collection and added data
 - Performed searches, including:
     - Semantic search
     - Retrieval augmented generation

-Where next is up to you.
-We include a few links below - or you can check out the sidebar.
+Where to go next is up to you.
+We include some suggested steps and resources below.

 <hr/>